Social Club Officers

 If you don’t have it, please bring the title and author.
 This year is going to be an experiment.
 First, we may need to meet outside and social distance.
 Second, we will need to be creative since multiple copies of books are not available.
 We can do it!!
 Keep positive thoughts in your head and a good book in your hand……

 There are a variety of card games played in the park.
 Sign-up sheets are on the window ledge at the back of the main Clubhouse.

 Bridge Mixed (Contact Patricia Tegler 239.567.0148) is played on Friday night in the Clubhouse at 6:30.

-Canadian Euchre (Contact Bety Hult 239.543.4645) is played Wednesday night at 6:30PM in the Activity Building.
-Be there at 6:30.
+Euchre is played Wednesday night at 6:30PM in the Activity Building.
+Be there before 6:30.
 The cost to play is $.50 and all money is divided among the players who have the highest to lowest scores of the night.

 Duplicate Bridge starts in November and plays through March.
 They meet on Monday at 12:30 PM in the Activity Building.